Substitute Pastor, Bilingual Parishes

 Fr.
-Gillespie holds a Master of Divinity Degree, a Master’s Degree in Philosophy from Boston College and a Doctorate in Sociology from the University of Texas in Austin (with concentration in Social Demography).
-He has worked for about three years in Latin America, including Chile (2 years), Brazil (6 months), Mexico and Paraguay (two months each) and over a half dozen other Spanish American countries.
+Gillespie received his Doctorate in Sociology with a concentration in Social Demography from the University of Texas in Austin.
+He has worked for about three years in Latin America, including Chile (2 years), Brazil (6 months), Mexico and Paraguay (two months each) and has been in over a half dozen other Spanish American countries.
 He has also lived three months in the Middle East, including two months in Jordan, with brief stints in Iraq, Lebanon, and Israel.
-In addition to his pastoral assignments, he has also taught at different levels, e.g., in the Jesuit grade school in Osorno, Chile while also coaching basketball there, and at St. Joseph’s University where he was a tenured faculty member in the Sociology Department.
-He was a research director and later Executive Director of CARA at Georgetown University where he conducted survey research for religious orders and dioceses.
+Earlier in his career he was a tenured faculty member in the Sociology Department of St. Joseph’s University in Philadelphia and also Research Director and later Executive Director of CARA at Georgetown University where he conducted survey research for religious orders and dioceses.
 He has published in the areas of emigration, mortality, religiosity of undergraduates, priestly vocations and on the Church’s liturgical calendar.
 Fr.
-Gillespie is Philadelphia born of Irish immigrant parents, has two brothers who are priests, one of whom is the Jesuit pastor at Holy Trinity parish in Washington, D.C., and the other is a semi-retired diocesan priest of the Raleigh Diocese.
-Fr.
-Gillespie is the assigned Sacramental Priest at St. Alphonsus Rodriguez parish in Woodstock, Md.
+Gillespie has pastored parishes for over two decades in the Carolinas and Georgia.
+Currently he serves as substitute pastor in bilingual parishes in the Raleigh Diocese in situations where pastors have need to be away for a while for health or other reasons.